 So you’ve decided to build a pool.
-Or at the very least you’ve decided to start thinking about building a pool; and while many of your thoughts are centered on design, landscaping, furniture, and those relaxing summer afternoons, and rightfully so, there are some other important things to consider.
+Or at the very least you’ve decided to start thinking about building a pool; and while many of your thoughts are centered on pool design, landscaping, furniture, and those relaxing summer afternoons, and rightfully so, there are some other important things to consider.
 Let’s start on the ground level, actually below.
 Here are 3 questions you may not think to ask, but should when the time comes to build your in-ground pool.

 What happens if there is water or rock underneath my yard?